jubal-R/ObjGui/README.md

 ObjGui will disassemble any file format supported by the objdump executable you point it at.
 If you need to disassemble a binary for any file formats not supported by your default objdump install, then you can compile your own objdump executable configured for your needs.
 objdump is part of GNU binutils and can be found here <https://ftp.gnu.org/gnu/binutils/>

-## To Be Added
-- Searching
-- Export disassembly
-- Additional user preferences

 ## Acknowledgements
 ### Fonts
 Noto Sans <https://www.google.com/get/noto/>